stevefolta/sqs/README.md

 - kebab-case.
 - Zero-based arrays.
 - sqs's `run()` function has better control over program arguments than Lua's `system()` function.

+### Dependencies

+There are two: a POSIX-compliant libc (glibc and musl are known to work); and the Boehm garbage collector.

 ### Documentation